pallets/werkzeug/docs/deployment/django.rst

 response and WSGI levels.
 The key to deploying Werkzeug is to wrap it as middleware around a WSGI application.

-Modifying a `wsgi` application file
+Modifying a WSGI application file
 ===================================

 First, install the Werkzeug package with `pip`.